turingschool/backend-curriculum-site/module1/challenges/bad_connection.md

 ## Premise

-Write a program which can imitate a Customer Service Representative who's phone connection is bad with these rules:
+Write a program which can imitate a Customer Service Representative whose phone connection is bad with these rules:

 * If you don't input anything (just hit enter) they respond with `HELLO?!`
 * If you ask a question with any lower-case letters, they respond with